 KNOWLEDGE AND SKILLS The most suitably qualified candidates will possess the following competencies:

-• Principles and practices of governmental budget development and administration.
+• Principles and practices of program planning and evaluation.

-• Practices and techniques of administrative analysis and report preparation.
+• Practices and techniques of programmatic analysis and report preparation.

 • Computer applications related to the work.